PoeCoh/Dreamland/README.md

 Notes:
 - Processes are tracked and prioritized by ASSEMBLY ID, not WORK ORDER.
 Assemblies are attached to work orders in shipping
-- For shipping, when scanned application will verify all processes have been completed and no Issue Records remain open
+- For shipping, when assembly is scanned application will verify all processes have been completed and no Issue Records remain open
 - For test, any data output by software will be captured and stored in a Test Record in JSON format

   Serial Number | Process | Data